jai-bansal/allocate_portfolio/README.md

 I wrote this project to quickly compute how many shares I need to buy when adding funds to my investment portfolio.

 #### Running Scripts:
+The R and Python scripts are in the 'R' and 'Python' branches respectively.

 The scripts CANNOT be run out of the box.
 User input is required at 4 places:
 'assets':                 specifying assets in target portfolio 'target_percentages':     specifying desired percentages of assets in 'assets'